kees-brandenburg/convertio-php/README.md

 =======================

 This is a lightweight wrapper for the [Convertio](https://convertio.co/api/) API.

 It's based on the [official wrapper](https://github.com/Convertio/convertio-php/)

-Feel free to use, improve or modify this wrapper!
-If you have questions contact us or open an issue on GitHub.

 Requirements
 -------------------